nqasanova/Flash-Card-App/README.md

    npm start

 10. **Access the App:**
+    ```bash
     Open your browser and go to http://localhost:3001 to experience the Flash Card App.

 # Project Structure
-**The Flash Card App follows a well-organized project structure for maintainability:** flash-card-app
+The Flash Card App follows a well-organized project structure for maintainability:

+flash-card-app
 |-- public
 |-- src